Purushottam-6668/PmBomb/README.md

 - The application requires active internet connection to contact the APIs
 - You would not be charged for any SMS/calls dispatched as a consequence of this script
 - For best performance, use single thread with considerable delay time
-- Always ensure that you are using the latest version of TBomb and have Python 3
+- Always ensure that you are using the latest version of PmBomb and have Python 3
 - This application must not be used to cause harm/discomfort/trouble to others
 - By using this, you agree that you cannot hold the contributors responsible for any misuse